Obsessive–compulsive disorder: History

 The English term obsessive–compulsive arose as a translation of German Zwangsvorstellung (obsession) used in the first conceptions of OCD by Karl Westphal.
 Westphal's description went on to influence Pierre Janet, who further documented features of OCD.
 In the early 1910s, Sigmund Freud attributed obsessive–compulsive behavior to unconscious conflicts that manifest as symptoms.
 Freud describes the clinical history of a typical case of "touching phobia" as starting in early childhood, when the person has a strong desire to touch an item.
 In response, the person develops an "external prohibition" against this type of touching.
-However, this "prohibition does not succeed in abolishing" the desire to touch; all it can do is repress the desire and "force it into the unconscious."
+However, this "prohibition does not succeed in abolishing" the desire to touch; all it can do is repress the desire and "force it into the unconscious".
 Freudian psychoanalysis remained the dominant treatment for OCD until the mid-1980s, even though medicinal and therapeutic treatments were known and available, because it was widely thought that these treatments would be detrimental to the effectiveness of the psychotherapy.
 In the mid-1980s, this approach changed and practitioners began treating OCD primarily with medicine and practical therapy rather than through psychoanalysis.

 One of the first successful treatments of OCD, exposure and response prevention, emerged during the 1960s, when psychologist Vic Meyer exposed two hospitalized patients to anxiety-inducing situations while preventing them from performing any compulsions.
 Eventually, both patients' anxiety level dropped to manageable levels.
 Meyer devised this procedure from his analysis of fear extinguishment in animals via flooding.
 The success of ERP clinically and scientifically has been summarized as "spectacular" by prominent OCD researcher Stanley Rachman decades following Meyer's creation of the method.

 In 1967, psychiatrist Juan José López-Ibor reported that the drug clomipramine was effective in treating OCD.
 Many reports of its success in treatment followed and several studies had confirmed its effectiveness by the 1980s.
 However, clomipramine was subsequently displaced by new SSRIs developed in the 1970s, such as fluoxetine and sertraline, which were shown to have fewer side effects.

-Obsessive–compulsive symptoms worsened during the early stages of the COVID-19 pandemic, particularly for individuals with contamination-related OCD.
+Many people, particularly those with contamination-related OCD, experienced new or worsened symptoms related to COVID-19 during the first few months of the pandemic.